oVirt/ovirt-site/source/documentation/admin-guide/chap-Logical_Networks.html.md

 The passthrough property cannot be enabled if the vNIC profile is already attached to a vNIC; this procedure creates a new profile to avoid this.
 If a vNIC profile has passthrough enabled, QoS and port mirroring are disabled for the profile.

-For more information on SR-IOV, direct device assignment, and the hardware considerations for implementing these in oVirt, see [Hardware Considerations for Implementing SR-IOV](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/paged/Hardware_Considerations_for_Implementing_SR-IOV/).

 **Enabling Passthrough**

 1. Select a logical network from the **Networks** results list and click the **vNIC Profiles** tab in the details pane to list all vNIC profiles for that logical network.